mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 A source of much of the pollen that taints the atmosphere is the native tree known as the Thanber blackwood, which is common in the twilight belt.
-It is very tall, on the order of 30 metres for an average specimen, made possible by the low gravity.
+It is very tall, on the order of 30 meters for an average specimen, made possible by the low gravity.
 Both leaves and wood are almost black in colour, with blossoms in summer being a very dark violet.
 Blackwood pollen is produced at an ideal height to be carried far by